saltedge/saltedge-ios/README.md

 ## SEAPIRequestManager

-An `AFHTTPSessionManager` subclass, designed with convenience methods for interacting with and querying the Salt Edge API.
-Contains methods for fetching entities (logins, transactions, et al.), also for creating logins via the REST API.
-In addition, if you're using the `SEWebView` to create or reconnect logins, this class provides a method for requesting a Connect token as well.
+A class designed with convenience methods for interacting with and querying the Salt Edge API.
+Contains methods for fetching entities (logins, transactions, accounts, et al.), also for requesting login tokens for connecting, reconnecting and refreshing logins via a `SEWebView`.

 ### Usage

-Import the manager class and link your app id and app secret in the first place before using it.
+Import the manager class and link your client id and app secret in the first place before using it.

 ### Example